Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/lessons/custom-properties.md

   /* Accessible to body and it's descendants */
   --color-primary: rgba(123, 37, 44, 1.0);
   --font-size: 18px;

 }

 h1 {
   /* Available to all h1 and their descendants */
   --font-size: 2em;

 }
 ```

 Assigning a value is like setting the value of a property in CSS.`:root` is a special selector that represents the root of your CSS scope.
-All other elements descendants `:root`.
+All other elements are descendants `:root`.
 Defining variables here make them accessible to all other elements.
-Think of this as global scope.
+Think of this as **global scope**.

 ```CSS
 :root {